josephcarragher/ROCm-OpenCL-Fixer/README.md

 # ROCm-OpenCL-Fixer
-This gets the ROCm version from the directory so it should work on any version.
+This gets the ROCm version from the directory as well as reading in the amdocl64 file so it should work on any version.